SchoolSchool of Arts & Sciences

 - Strengthen your language skills.

-Your study of classical language will enhance your understanding of linguistics and your ability to communicate effectively.
+Your study of a classical language will refine your mental precision, enhance your capacity for abstract thought, and improve your ability to communicate effectively.

 - Develop your aesthetic sensibility.